lconde-ucl/runthis/README.md

 2. module load nf/runthis

+3. If the commands need specific software to be loaded, you will need to add the modules into a config file and use the '-c file' argument.
+A template config file (user.config) is available in this repository

-3. Start running your own analysis!
+4. Start running your own analysis!

    ```bash
    runthis --input <inputfile.txt> [--outdir <OUTDIR>] [-c <user.config>]